10 Thailand Festivals You Won’t Want to Miss

 What better way to spend your time in Thailand than riding through some river rapids with a little competition involved?

 The rafting routes vary from moderate to difficult and offer an awesome view of surrounding mountains and foliage.
-Locals are known to tell legends about the area before and after the trip.
+Locals tell legends about the area before and after each trip.

 5. Boon Bang Fai